hochwagenlab/ChIPseq_functions/README.md

 On the off chance a set of files does not get consolidated into a single file:
 1) Check the file /scratch/$USER/MACS2_pipeline_$CHIP.txt.
 It will tell
    you all of the jobs that ran for this pipeline run as a colon-separated list.
-2) For each job, just type: less /scratch/$USER/*[insert JobID here]* to see what might have gone wrong.
+2) For each job, just type: less "/scratch/$USER/*[insert JobID here]*" to see what might have gone wrong.
 These may be called:
    - Bowtie_$JOBID.out
    - MACS2_FE_$JOBID.out
    - closing_ChIPseq_$JOBID.out